klahrich/chiefhustler/content/diary/investing-diary-0008.md

 My energy holdings represent about 6.5% of my portfolio as of today.
 I was very conservative in my sizing here, mostly because I have no expertise in this space, so I felt that a bigger position was not warranted.

 The other reason is that I wanted to wait for the omicron wave to pass in the US.
 I didn't not expect these stocks to run so fast; I'm up anywhere between +10% and +40% on some of them already, in a matter of days.
-I have 9 different names in the space to hedge my ignorance, the bigger position is Surge Energy ([$SGY.TO](https://finance.yahoo.com/quote/SGY.TO?p=SGY.TO&.tsrc=fin-srch)) at 1% of the portfolio.
+I have 9 different names in the space to hedge my ignorance, the bigger position being Surge Energy ([$SGY.TO](https://finance.yahoo.com/quote/SGY.TO?p=SGY.TO&.tsrc=fin-srch)) at 1% of the portfolio.

 ### Looking forward